Right Whale Mortalities: Speed Limit Lifted in Gulf and New Necropsy Report

 Elsewhere in the Media

-Deep Trouble: the North Atlantic right whale in peril, a podcast from CBC
+Deep Trouble: the North Atlantic right whale in peril (a podcast series on CBC, July to October 2017)

 October 5 | Human Activities to Blame